 The same scoring criteria shall apply to items where only Premier and Basic performance levels are available.

 The potential earned points of each Category’s (M-S) and/or (D-S) items are depicted in the following tables.

-Table 7-4: Maximum M-S points for Categories 530 - 533, Managed Multi-Factor Authentication Service
+Table 7-4: Maximum M-S points for Categories 530 - 533